gauxs/sysd/hld/storage/README.md

    - dynamo follows ACID properties where as mongo follows multi-document ACID transactions with snapshot isolation
    - mongo has in-memory capabilities
    - both dynamo and mogo provides eventual consistency but dynamo provides immediate consistency for read operations and mongo provides for write operations
+   - use document store DB if we have lot of structures in the data and lot of queries needs to be built on the data we can use this.
+Example: catalog system of amazon

 ### [Search Engines](https://db-engines.com/en/ranking/search+engine)